canyon289/bayesian-model-evaluation/README.md

 # Bayesian Model Evaluation and Criticism

-How to share Bayesian analysis, verify inference run results, and compare models
+How to share Bayesian analysis, verify inference, run results, and compare models.

 # Getting started

 To get started, first identify whether you:

-1. Prefer to use the `conda` package manager (which ships with the Anaconda distribution of Python), or if you
+1. Prefer to use the `conda` package manager (which ships with the [Anaconda distribution of Python](https://www.anaconda.com/)),
-2. Prefer to use pip
+2. Prefer to use `pip`,
-3. Prefer to use `docker`
+3. Prefer to use `docker`,
-4. Do not want to mess around with dev-ops.
+4. Do not want to mess around with dev-ops, or
 5. Only want to view the website version of the notebooks.

 ## 1. Clone the repository locally